-Generalised Anxiety Disorder (GAD) is characterised by excessive and uncontrollable worry about a variety of events, and is often accompanied by physical symptoms including stomach aches, restlessness, muscle tension, pounding heart, and headaches.
-Children and adolescents with GAD can worry about a variety of issues, more intensely and often than same-aged peers, including:
+Generalised Anxiety Disorder or ‘GAD’ is excessive and uncontrollable worry about a variety of events, and is often accompanied by physical symptoms of anxiety such as stomach aches, restlessness, muscle tension, pounding heart, and headaches.
+Children and adolescents with generalized anxiety tend to worry about a variety of issues, and worry more intensely and more often than same-aged peers.
+Some common ‘worry themes include:

 - Family issues (e.g., finances, parental discord, sibling discord)

-Children with GAD are often overly self-critical of themselves and tend to avoid engaging in activities in which they feel they may not be able to perform perfectly.
-These children tend to seek reassurance from caregivers and teachers about their performance; unfortunately, this reassurance only provides fleeting relief from their worries.
-GAD is relatively common in children and tends to begin gradually.
-Symptoms tend to worsen in times of stress, and worries can switch from one concern to another with time and age.
+Children with GAD are often overly self-critical and tend to avoid engaging in activities in which they feel they may not be able to perform perfectly.
+Children who worry tend to seek reassurance from caregivers and teachers about their performance; unfortunately, this reassurance only provides fleeting relief from their worries.
+GAD is relatively common in children, tends to begin gradually, and symptoms tend to worsen in times of stress.
+The ‘theme’ of c child’s worry tends to switch from one concern to another, and themes tend to change with time and age.

 - Does your child worry about a variety of things (e.g., homework, health, school or sport performance, money, world events)?

-- Does your child worry more than same-aged peers?
+- Does your child worry more than their same-aged peers?

 - Does your child feel the need to do tasks perfectly?

 - Does your child feel afraid to ask or answer questions in class?